 The author points out that even in the event that Britain have given its formal approval of the 1904 French-Spanish accords, it would have meant a unilateral- and presumably secret- renunciation of the agreement signed with Morocco in 1859, which have been meaningless since Morocco was not informed of the renunciation.
 This is in itself constituted a blatant violation of international law at the time.

-The French-Spanish agreement of October 1904, by virtue of which Spain was given full possession of the present days so-called Western Sahara, was even contrary to the 1906 Algeciras Conference.The signatories of the Act of Algeciras, including Britain, France, Spain, the United States Belgium, Germany and other European powers, all committed to preserving Moroccan territorial integrity.
+The French-Spanish agreement of October 1904, by virtue of which Spain was given full possession of the present days Western Sahara, was even contrary to the 1906 Algeciras Conference.The signatories of the Act of Algeciras, including Britain, France, Spain, the United States Belgium, Germany and other European powers, all committed to preserving Moroccan territorial integrity.

 In this regard, one should bear in mind that European powers were splitting Morocco’s spoils without obtaining its approval or informing it of their colonial designs.
 This itself proves that the limits of the Moroccan territory were de facto rather than de jure limits, since they were imposed on Morocco.
-In this regard the Sahara was not any different from the other Spanish protectorate in the kingdom in that it was part of a de facto sphere of influence granted by France, without signing any legal accord with the Moroccan government of the time.
+In this regard the Western Sahara was not any different from the other Spanish protectorate in the kingdom in that it was part of a de facto sphere of influence granted by France, without signing any legal accord with the Moroccan government of the time.

-As Frank E. Trout points out: “To put the matter in its proper focus, it is necessary to view the de jure boundaries as they were originally conceived and at the same time to recognize that these boundaries, or perhaps preferably delimitations lines, were French and Spanish conceptions.
+As Frank E. Trout points out: “To put the matter in its proper focus, it is necessary to view the de jure boundaries as they were originally conceived and at the same time to recognize that these boundaries, or perhaps preferably delimitation lines, were French and Spanish conceptions.
 Their legal validity stems solely from their acceptance by the Moroccan Government during the protectorate period.”

 But all these facts are overlooked by the editors in their quest to lash out at Morocco and represent it as a colonial power.
-The intention to distort the facts appears more clearly in the way the editors present the ruling of the International Court of Justice of October 16, 1975, on which the Polisario supporters base their claim on the necessity of organizing a referendum of self-determination in the Sahara.
+The intention to distort the facts appears more clearly in the way the editors present the ruling of the International Court of Justice of October 16, 1975, on which the Polisario supporters base their claim on the necessity of organizing a referendum of self-determination in the Western Sahara.

 Here also, they give an incomplete picture of the facts.
-To prove that Morocco has no sovereignty over the Sahara, the editors say: “Despite an International Court of Justice ruling stating unequivocally that ‘… the Court has not found legal ties of such nature as might affect the application of resolution 1514 (XV) in the decolonization (sic) of Western Sahara,’ Morocco entered the territory in 1975.”
+To prove that Morocco has no sovereignty over the Western Sahara, the editors say: “Despite an International Court of Justice ruling stating unequivocally that ‘… the Court has not found legal ties of such nature as might affect the application of resolution 1514 (XV) in the decolonization (sic) of Western Sahara,’ Morocco entered the territory in 1975.”

 “The materials and information presented to the Court show the existence, at the time of Spanish colonization, of legal ties of allegiance between the Sultan of Morocco and some of the tribes living in the territory of Western Sahara.
 They equally show the existence of rights, including some rights relating to the land, which constituted legal ties between the Mauritanian entity, as understood by the Court, and the territory of Western Sahara.”